DevOpsPlayground/HashiCorp-Vault-plugin-with-GO/readme.md

 ## step 4: config

-While this example doesnt really have a need for the config part of vault secrets, it is a important part of how vault can connect to other services with out uses being able to see the connection information.
+While this example doesnt really have a need for the config part of vault secrets, it is a important part of how vault can connect to other services with out users being able to see the connection information.

 To start with this make a new file called `path_config.go` or run: